MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/work-in-powershell-using-azure-cli.md

 $PSVersionTable
 ```

-Output from Azure Cloud Shell which will always be the most recent version of both Azure CLI and PowerShell:
+Here is the output from Azure Cloud Shell, which is the most recent version of both Azure CLI and PowerShell:

 ```output
 {